 While EthoVision XT is mostly used in behavioral neuroscience, it is applicable to tests with any kind of animal, in any kind of arena.
 As long as you can put a camera above your arena, you can track your animal.
 Think of farm animal welfare studies, studies on fish… EthoVision XT has even been used in autism research, tracking children!

-Recently we have added another major data gathering option to EthoVision XT: automatic recognition of rat behaviors.
-Ten behaviors are scored accurately, consistently, and tirelessly by the software.
+Recently we have added another major data gathering option to EthoVision XT: automatic recognition of rat or mouse behaviors.
+Several behaviors are scored accurately, consistently, and tirelessly by the software.
 Read more about how you can save a lot of time with this module.